Demon's Souls: Gameplay

-Synopsis
+Plot

 Demon's Souls takes place in the kingdom of Boletaria.
 In ancient times, due to the misuse of magic known as the Soul Arts, Boletaria was attacked by a being called the Old One.
 The world was nearly consumed by the magical "Deep Fog" and the soul-eating demons it created.
 The Old One was eventually lulled to slumber, saving what remained of Boletaria, while some survivors became long-lived Monumentals to warn future generations.
 In the game's present, Boletaria's ruler King Allant restored the Soul Arts, awakening the Old One and its demon army.
 Boletaria is now being consumed by demons, with those humans without souls turning into insane monsters.
 Players take the role of an adventurer entering the fog engulfing Boletaria.
 After being killed, the player wakes up in the Nexus and meets a benevolent demon called the Maiden in Black, as well as various other characters.

 Now bound to the Nexus until the Old One is returned to slumber, the player travels to five regions of Boletaria, killing the powerful demons controlling those areas and absorbing their souls to increase their power so they can face King Allant.
 However, the King Allant the player faces is revealed to be a demon imposter.
 After defeating the false King Allant, the Maiden in Black takes the player—now dubbed the "Slayer of Demons"—to the Old One.
 The Slayer of Demons faces the true King Allant, who has been transformed into a helpless blob-like demon, within the Old One's body.
 The Maiden in Black then arrives to put the Old One to sleep again.

 If the Slayer of Demons leaves the Old One, they are hailed as the hero of a restored, though damaged, Boletaria, becoming a new Monumental to support the world as the knowledge of Soul Arts is lost.
 If the Slayer of Demons kills the Maiden in Black, the Slayer becomes a new, powerful demon in service to the Old One to sate their hunger for souls as the fog continues to spread.